-The little girl had been stuffed into a bag and discarded off of the side of a road.
+The little girl had been stuffed into a bag and discarded off the side of a road.

-By the time authorities found Maleah, a maintenance crew worker had accidentally ran over her body with a mower, making it difficult for the medical examiner’s office to figure out exactly how she died.
+By the time authorities found Maleah, a maintenance crew worker had accidentally run over her body with a mower, making it difficult for the medical examiner’s office to figure out exactly how she died.
 Acevedo said the final medical examiner’s report isn’t yet finished.

 “The M.E. has ruled that the [cause of death] was homicidal violence, but the report is not done,” Acevedo said during a Friday press conference, according to Patch.
 “In terms of the final M.E.’s report, we’re still waiting for that.”

 As CrimeOnline previously reported, Maleah was last seen alive via security footage on April 30.
 Her mother, Brittany Bowens, left Maleah and a younger sibling in the care of Vence while she attended an out-of-state funeral.

 On May 4, Vence contacted police from a Sugar Land hospital and claimed Maleah had been abducted by Hispanic men on May 3.
 Vence said he stopped to look at the tires on his car in Sugar Land, when three unknown men pulled up in a blue truck and hit him over the head.

 Vence reportedly claimed he was in and out of consciousness until the next day.
 When he woke up, Maleah was gone.

 It was all a lie, according to police.

 “We strongly believe he knows where she’s at and if he wanted to tell us, he would,” Acevedo said last month, adding that the suspect’s lies are so big “you could drive a big rig through it.”